guicho271828/alien/search-instance-dependent/README.md

 This is not good in terms of development, since you no longer able to do C-c C-c a defun.

-# option 2
+# option 2 (current design)

-Put the dependent code separately.
+Put the dependent code in a separate directory.

 Calling the builder function compiles the target file.

-During development, you can directly work on the target file with C-c C-c and compile the code, except that the code does not receive the special optimization based on the instance information.
+During development, I can directly work on the target file with C-c C-c and compile the code, except that the code does not receive the special optimization based on the instance information.

-Idea: Implement a module-like system based on packages?
+## Idea: Implement a module-like system based on packages?

 --- Nah, setting up a new package (importing/exporting) is annoying.
 In fact, there is no need for encupsulation and namespace separation.
 The only thing we need is a segmented compilation unit.

---- Do we REALLY need a segmented compilation unit?
+Do we REALLY need a segmented compilation unit?

-Well, NO.
+--- Well, NO.

 If this repository gets REALLY big, compiling the entire instance-dependent code may take some time.

 However, right now this is not the case.
 Compilation time would not be a problem.